-If a transition in to this state occurred from State C5, when State C5 is implemented in parallel with State C8, or from State C6, the upstream side must set the REAUTH_REQ status bit in the RxStatus register.
+If a transition in to this state occurred from State C6 or from State C5, when State C5 is implemented in parallel with State C8, the upstream side must either set the REAUTH_REQ status bit in the RxStatus register or de-assert HDCP HPD to the upstream transmitter.

 Transition C0:C1.
-AKE_Init message is received from the HDCP Transmitter.
+AKE Init message is received from the HDCP Transmitter.

 State C1: Compute k_m .
 In this state, the upstream (HDCP Receiver) side makes available the AKE_Send_Cert message for the transmitter to read in response to AKE_Init.
-If AKE_No_Stored_km is received, it decrypts k_m with kpriv{rx} calculates H'.
-It makes available the AKE_Send_H_prime message within one second from the time the transmitter finishes writing the AKE_No_Stored_km message parameters.
+If AKE_No_Stored_km is received, it decrypts k_m with kpriv{rx}, calculates H. It makes available the AKE_Send_H_prime message within one second from the time the transmitter finishes writing the AKE_No_Stored_km message parameters.